atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 <
 't ■
 Selby; who, feeing her ready to make Subrmffions, - was resolved to have her ‘ sharrc in humbling her, and to bring hef.
-1 down to a level with herfels — “sho
+1 down to a level with herfels — sho
 *
 ; st much the better, 1 Say — There ought to be a stop put to Such Scandalous st language.
 4
 Th e j6tr rni: y ¥6 Lon don.
-“language, which is not fit toi’ be st used by one Gentlewoman to an st other.
+language, which is not fit toi’ be st used by one Gentlewoman to an st other.
 Biit you arc no Gentlewoman V I st you nevev one, but some low, st Vulgar cteatijre, whd got a little u st ib the v(^orid, 'fi body Rliows how V r